 St. Andrew’s Anglican

-Every Sunday, the feeding program supported by St. Andrew’s welcomes weekly donations of non-perishable items, left in the baskets by the Church doors.
+Sunday school is at 9:45 a.m.
+Refreshments are served in the garden after the service.
+Every Sunday, the feeding program supported by St. Andrew’s welcomes donations of non-perishable food items, which can be left in baskets by the church doors.

 Lake Chapala Baptist

 “We have many sayings about what we say or should not say,” says Brother Bob Hendrick of Lake Chapala Baptist.
 “For example, ‘Don’t let your mouth overload your ….’ or, ‘It is better to remain silent and have people think you a fool than to open your mouth and prove them right.’